Svaha: The Sixth Finger: Plot

-Having reviewed the Dongbanggyo scripture Park sent to him, Hae-an explains to Pastor Park and Joseph that while the Dongbanggyo scripture from the Jiguk site in Taebaek is mostly canon, containing edits of early sutras and tantra, it contains a section that he has never seen before.
-He describes this as being written in very symbolic language and discussing demons fighting gods in something like prophecy.
+Having reviewed the Dongbanggyo scripture Park sent to him, Hae-an explains to Pastor Park and Joseph that while the Dongbanggyo scripture from the Jiguk site in Taebaek is mostly canon, containing edits of early sutras and tantra, it contains a sutra that he has never seen before, written in very symbolic language and resembling a prophecy about demons fighting gods.
 Pastor Park learns that this non-canon/unapproved section, titled the "Hangma" sutra, was written by a Master (Pung-sa) Kim; he finds an old article about a Tibetan Buddhist master Nechung Tenpa wanting to meet this Master Kim Je-seok, the founder of Dongbanggyo.
 During a meeting with the head monk "the Octopus," Park learns that Kim Je-seok, born in 1899, made a significant donation to a youth detention centre about 20 years ago, but that after 1985 he disappeared to write the Hangma sutra and was almost never seen except by his closest disciples.
 He also learns from that detention center's records that Kim Je-seok adopted four juvenile delinquents who killed their fathers; one of the boys was Kim Cheol-jin.
 Park reasons that three of the boys are dead based on drawings showing them as deities with halos.
 The remaining deity is called Gwangmok.

 Gwangmok is at Geum-hwa's place and plans to strangle her.
 However, birds begin to fly through the window which confuses Gwangmok.
 He then goes to the shed where the sister is.
 The sister grabs his leg from under the door and Gwangmok is frightened off.
-Gwangmok goes to the Dongbanggyo Residence and speaks with a youthful Henchman tending the grounds, who tells Gwangmok that the girl in the shed is the snake.
+Gwangmok goes to the Dongbanggyo Residence and speaks with a youthful Henchman tending the grounds, who tells Gwangmok that the girl in the shed is "the snake" the prophecy warned about.
 Gwangmok meets with his "Father," who is dying.
 He recalls the Father giving him the moniker Gwangmok and saying that he is one of the stars who will protect the light.